willfurnass/conda-rses-pres/content.md

 ---
 ### Installing and removing packages

-Install a pkg inc dependencies into the *curently active* environment:
+Install a pkg inc. dependencies into the *curently active* environment:

 ```
 conda install PKGNAME